-14 Council of Governors - disqualification and removal
+4314 Council of Governors - disqualification and removal

-- 14.1 The following may not become or continue as a member of the Council of Governors: - 14.1.1 a person who has been made bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 14.1.2 a person in relation to whom a moratorium period under a debt relief order applies (under Part7A of the Insolvency Act 1986); - 14.1.3 a person who has made a composition or arrangement with, or granted a Trust deed for that person's creditors and has not been discharged in respect of it; - 14.1.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on that person; - 14.1.5 a person who is subject to an unexpired disqualification order made under the Company Directors' Disqualification Act 1986; - 14.1.6 Disclosure and Barring Service checks (or any other checks required by the Trust from time to time as being consistent with its licence conditions or good governance arrangements) have not been undertaken concerning that person or that the results received by the Trust are not acceptable in all respects by the Trust. - 14.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 14.3 Further provisions as to the circumstances in which an individual may not become or may be removed as a member of the Council of Governors are set out in Annex 4.
+- 13.114.1 The following may not become or continue as a member of the Council of Governors: - 43.1.114.1.1 a person who has been made bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 14.1.2 a person in relation to whom a moratorium period under a debt relief order applies (under Part 7A of the Insolvency Act 1986); - 14.1.3 a person who has made a composition or arrangement with, or granted a Trust deed for that person's creditors and has not been discharged in respect of it; - 14.1.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on that person; - 14.1.5 a person who is subject to an unexpired disqualification order made under the Company Directors' Disqualification Act 1986; - 14.1.6 Disclosure and Barring Service checks (or any other checks required by the Trust from time to time as being consistent with its licence conditions or good governance arrangements) have not been undertaken concerning that person or that based upon the results received by the Trust, they are not considered to become or continue as a Governor by the Chair, are not - they are not considered to become or continue as a Governor by the Chair. are not acceptable in all respects by the Trust. - 43.214.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 43.314.3 Further provisions as to the circumstances in which an individual may not become or may be removed as a member of the Council of Governors are set out in Annex 4.